amhiggin/DistributedFileSystem/README.md

 All file accesses are made through a client library called <i>ClientApi.py</i>.
 This library is the interface exposed to the client-side application for manipulation of the local and remote file-systems.
 By using the library, the under-the-hood implementation details of the distributed file-system are hidden from the user.

 Clients can:
-* Access remote copies of files stored on fileservers through the <i>read</i> and <i>write</i> function calls.
+* Access remote copies of files stored on file-servers through the <i>read</i> and <i>write</i> function calls.
 They can also create new files, and open existing files locally.
 * Interact with file contents through the system editor, which is launched before every remote write and after every remote read.

+A subtle point here is that <i>in order to 'open' a file in read-only mode, the contents of the file are displayed in the console window.</i> Opening the file in the text editor would give an individual the option to edit the file when they should really just be able to view the contents - an undesirable behaviour that is resolved by this approach.

 ### Client application
 This application provides a simple interface to a user, offering options to manipulate files.
 This includes reading, writing, opening and creating text files.
 When a text file is created for the first time, the specified directory is automatically created if it doesn’t already exist.

+All files on the local filesystem are visible to every client.
+However, each client implements its own cache.

-In the background, the user's choices when interacting with the system are routed through the client library to the appropriate services, providing a level of abstraction from the technical implementation.
+In the background, the user's choices when interacting with the system are routed through the client library to the appropriate services (e.g. cache, locking server, directory server, file server), providing abstraction from the underlying technical implementation.

 ## Directory Service